dreamportdev/Osdev-Notes/07_IPC/01_Overview.md

 So far we've put a lot of effort into making sure each program (represented by a process in our kernel) is completely isolated from all others.
 This is great for safety and security, but it presents a big problem: what if we want two processes to communicate with each other?

-The answer to this is some form of IPC (aka Inter-Process Communication).
+The answer to this is some form of inter-process communication (IPC).
 This part will look at some basic implementations for the common types and will hopefully serve a good jumping off point for further implementations.

 ## Shared Memory vs Message Passing